Making the Move from Volume to Value-Based Physician Compensation

 - Communicate – Keeping the organization informed when plans are finalized is key to gaining trust in the plans.
 Make sure physicians can easily understand the methodology, reporting of data and timing of payments.

 The tips above just scratch the surface of implementing a value-based compensation model.
-The Anders Health Care Team helps physician groups and health care organizations optimize physician compensation models.
+The Anders Health Care Group helps physician groups and health care organizations optimize physician compensation models.
 Contact an Anders advisor to find out how we can benefit your organization.